jasonsbarr/mimas/README.md

-# mimas
+# Mimas

-A fun-fun-functional first programming language that compiles to JavaScript
+A fun-fun-functional programming language with static checking, type inference, and parametric polymorphism that compiles to JavaScript